GAHT Prescribing

 2. What diagnostics tests/routine screenings would you consider for patients receiving GAHT versus simple HRT (hormone replacement therapy)?

-3. In light of the warnings/special considerations associated with GAHT, are there any patient populations you would exclude from this therapy?
+3. Given the warnings/special considerations associated with GAHT, are there any patient populations you would exclude from this therapy?

 Testosterone Blockers or Androgen Blocker Therapy

 Testosterone blockers “block” testosterone receptors, which are the proteins that testosterone interacts with.
-Additionally, they block the conversions of testosterone to dihydrotestosterone (DHT), which is a stronger form of testosterone.
+Additionally, they block the conversion of testosterone to dihydrotestosterone (DHT), a stronger form of testosterone.

 It is important to note that estrogen, not testosterone blockers, is primarily involved in lowering testosterone levels.